xeneta/security-operations-task/README.md

 * If you have any questions, please don't hesitate to contact us.

-## Practical case: Deployable development environment
+## Practical case: Deployable production environment

 ### Premise

 Provided are two simplified parts of the same application environment: A database dump and an API service.
-Your task is to automate setting up the development environment in a reliable and testable manner using "infrastructure as code" principles.
+Your task is to automate setting up the production environment in a reliable and testable manner using "infrastructure as code" principles.

-The goal is to end up with a limited set of commands that would install the different environments and run them using containers.
+The goal is to end up with a limited set of commands that would install and run them using containers.
 You can use any software that you find suitable for the task.
-The code should come with instructions on how to run it and deploy it to arbitrary targets; whether it is deployed locally, towards physical machines, or towards virtual nodes in the cloud.
+The code should come with instructions on how to run and deploy it to AWS (or any other cloud you are comfortable with).

 ### Running the database